shuskey/Sketch-A-Doodle/Assets/Readme.txt

 [ ] Add brightness/contrast settings to WebCam capture screen

 -- COMPLETE --
+[X] option to make mini map close/open
+[X] option to clear Fog of War
-[X] Can I get a Maze Scan from the Laptop camera - or external camera - while running Unity ?
+[X] Option to play as just a 2D maze - Think Mini Map Only [X] Can I get a Maze Scan from the Laptop camera - or external camera - while running Unity ?
 [X] UI button and or input button to restart or end the game [X] See how Scriptable Objects might help with Maze Data (name, creator, texture, start location, end location)